santosh0705/ttyd/README.md

 If you don't want to enable client certificate verification, remove the `--ssl-ca` option.

-## Docker and ttyd
+## Docker and ttyd-express

-Docker containers are jailed environments which are more secure, this is useful for protecting the host system, you may use ttyd with docker like this:
+Docker containers are jailed environments which are more secure, this is useful for protecting the host system, you may use ttyd-express with docker like this:

-- Sharing single docker container with multiple clients: `docker run -it --rm -p 7681:7681 tsl0922/ttyd`.
+- Sharing single docker container with multiple clients: `docker run -it --rm -p 7681:7681 santosh0705/ttyd-express`.
 - Creating new docker container for each client: `ttyd docker run -it --rm ubuntu`.

 # Credits

+- [ttyd][20]: ttyd-express is a fork of ttyd with some improvements.
 - [GoTTY][1]: ttyd is a port of GoTTY to `C` language with many improvements.
 - [Libwebsockets][2]: is used to build the websocket server.
 - [Xterm.js][3]: is used to run the terminal emulator on the web, [hterm][8] is used previously.